TheComputerGenie/KMD-solo-mining/README.md

 Differences between this and Z-NOMP
 ------------
-* This is meant for solo mining
+* This is meant for solo mining.
-* There is no share system; Every "share" is the block solution
+* There is no share system.
-* No payments
+* No payments (coins go directly to the address in config).
 * NO equihashverify - While this pool will work with rentals (NiceHash checked at the time of publishing), it is intended for the true solo miner, who needs no such protection against fake shares.